JeffKoMS/mslearn-azure-developer-create/python/real-time-voice/README.md

 * Configures the web app for container image in ACR
 * Configures the web app environment variables
 * The script will provide the App Service endpoint

+> Note: You can run the script in PowerShell using the `bash azdeploy.sh` command, this command also let's you run the script in Bash without having to make it an executable.

 ## Local development